 Misconception 1: "Increase sessions and revenue will follow"#

-CVR optimization matters, but CVR alone hides the true effect.
+CVR matters, but alone it misleads.
 Pushing bundles to lift CVR can drag AOV down.
-CVR ↑ × AOV ↓ may end up dropping RPS.
-Baymard Institute's checkout usability research[2] catalogs many tactics for removing checkout friction to lift CVR — but failing to keep CVR optimization in balance with AOV and margin leads to overall-business misoptimization.
+CVR ↑ × AOV ↓ ends up dropping RPS.
+Baymard Institute's checkout usability research[2] documents many ways to lift CVR — but failing to keep CVR balanced with AOV and margin leads to whole-business misoptimization.

 Misconception 3: "Just raise AOV"#

-AOV-only optimization has the same problem.
-Raising the free-shipping threshold from $50 to $100 might raise AOV — but customers who were "$20 short of free shipping" will drop off, lowering CVR.
+Raising the free-shipping threshold from $50 to $100 might lift AOV, but customers who were "$20 short of free shipping" will drop off, lowering CVR.
 AOV ↑ × CVR ↓, and RPS goes down.

 | Metric | How to move it | Likely side effect | Integrated axis |